Not everyone is aware of web crawling or how it influences user behavior on the internet.

 In fact, there are many publicly available paid or free open-source web crawlers available online that you could use to assist your marketing strategy.
 So how does this work?

 First of all, your web crawler can evaluate your website, analyze its performance, and compare it to competitors.
 It can also show you how search platforms see your pages.

 If you use a spider on your own website you can therefore see if your pages have a good technical performance and if not, what areas are in need of improvement.

 Of course, you could also do the same with your competitors’ sites to check on who’s outperforming who.

 Knowing which factors you need to improve over your main competitors can help give you an edge.

-If you want to do a quick check to see if Google’s web crawler is even reading your website you can type ‘site:(your domain website)’ into the search bar.
+If you want to do a quick check to see if Google’s web crawler is even reading your website.

 Why Isn’t My Website Being Crawled?

 Maybe no other external site is linking back to your website.
-This is a pretty important factor for search engines, so you need to invest in backlink outreach with other websites.
+This is a pretty important factor for search platforms, so you need to invest in backlink outreach with other websites.